Did you check the nutrition label on that can of soup before you tossed it into your grocery cart?

 If you find you’re still hungry, try adding foods that are higher in protein.

-“Protein promotes satiety,” notes Lipparelli.
+“Protein promotes satiety,” Lipparelli says.
 “It also helps maintain energy for all of your daily activities.”